rycolab/website/content/classes/intro-nlp-s21/main.md

 Every student has the option of completing *either* a research project or a structured assignment.
 This work will be worth 30% of your final mark.
 Both will be due on **July 15th.**

 The **research project** is an open-ended project where students reimplement an existing research paper or perform novel research if they are so inclined.
-We will require you to write a 1-page project proposal where we will give you feedback on the idea (due March 31st).
 Projects can be completed in groups of up to 4; feel free to use Piazza to reach out to other students in the course.
+We will require you to write a 1-page project proposal where we will give you feedback on the idea (due **March 31st**).
+Submission can be done on the course Moodle page (one submission per team please).

 In the **assignment**, some of the questions will be more theoretical and resemble the questions you will see on the final exam.
-However, there may also be a large coding portion, which would not look like the exam questions.
+However, there will also be a substantial coding portion, which would not look like the exam questions.
 For instance, we may ask you to implement a recurrent neural dependency parser.
 Assignments must be completed individually.
+We will release the assignment in two waves, corresponding to when course material is covered.
+The first portion of the assignment will be released ~**April 2nd**.

 ## Materials